olivierkaisin/node-express-router/README.md

 ## Example

-Every route is implemented in its dedicated file
+Every route is implemented in a dedicated file

 Example: